wangfowen/owenwangdotcom/_posts/2015-02-01-friendshipping.md

 the other person doesn't care.
 When one or both sides don't care, that's where the "small talk and how is your weekend" occurs.

+That isn't to say that "small talk and how is your weekend" is indicative of lack of caring.
+Oftentimes they're starting points for segueing into other subjects.

-One way to solve this is to find common interests we can both talk about and care about. __Ask open ended questions to discover more about the person__.
+One way for both parties to care is to find common interests to talk about.
+__Ask open ended questions to discover more about the person__.
+Or if you're being asked questions, try to respond with more than just one word answers.
-Every new piece of information could potentially be a branch for another discussion.
-But try not to rapid-fire too many questions.
-Then it might seem like an interrogation.
+Every new piece of information given could potentially be a branch for another discussion.
+But try not to rapid-fire too many questions in a row; then it might seem like an interrogation.

 If we can't find common ground, another way is to __try to take an interest in their interests__.
 If I don't know anything about the subject, it's a good